LukaszMossakowski/GiveInGoodHands/README.md

-# Medicine Registration - register app
+# Give in good hands - donation app

-### Python web application prepared to maintain database with functionalities for medical center
+### Python web application prepared to maintain database with functionalities typical for logistic website

 ## Table of contents